Adapting a home for an older or disabled person

 If you need to add a structure or an extra room, you may need to apply for planning permission.

-Adapting your home may be expensive, particularly if structural change is involved.
-There are several ways to reduce the financial burden:
+Adapting your home may be expensive, particularly if you need to make structural changes.
+There are several ways to get help with the cost:

-You should check you are eligible for the above schemes, then apply and get approval before beginning any work.
-You should also check how the various schemes or grants interact with each other.
+You should check to see if you qualify for any of these schemes.
+If you do, you should apply and get approval before beginning any work.
+You should also check how the different schemes and grants interact with each other.

-If you are visually impaired, deaf or hard of hearing, organisations such as the National Council for the Blind in Ireland and Chime, the National Charity for Deafness and Hearing Loss (formerly known as DeafHear.ie) offer advice on what you can do to make your home safer and more suitable for you.
+If you are visually impaired, deaf or hard of hearing, organisations such as Vision Ireland (previously known as the National Council for the Blind in Ireland) and Chime, the National Charity for Deafness and Hearing Loss (previously known as DeafHear.ie) offer advice on what you can do to make your home safer and more suitable for you.

 Age Action provides services, support, advice and information specifically for older people.